Bonner Bridge Construction

 Q. You’re meeting with an agency that needs multiple bridges replaced in a short time frame.
 It sounds like a good project for using accelerated bridge construction.
 How do you describe ABC to the agency director?

-A. Accelerated bridge construction sounds like a good fit for this project if the most important element for you is speed of construction in the field.
+A. Accelerated Bridge Construction would likely be a good fit for this project if there is a high priority to minimize mobility impacts caused by onsite construction activities.
 Perhaps these project bridges involve busy interstates or tollways, active rail lines, or provide the only access to critical sites.
-We can figure out how to replace your bridges very quickly, perhaps in as little as a weekend.
-To do this, we will either build the replacement bridge nearby and slide or roll it into place, or we’ll prefabricate the replacement structure in pieces that can quickly be connected on site to reduce construction time for the new bridge.
+We can figure out how to safely replace your bridges very quickly, perhaps in as little as a weekend.
+To do this, we will either build the replacement bridge nearby and slide or roll it into place, or we’ll prefabricate the replacement structure in pieces that can quickly be connected onsite to reduce construction time.
+For example, we are currently working with the Pennsylvania Department of Transportation to help them slide in an 800+ foot long interstate bridge to replace the historic Commercial Street Bridge in Pittsburgh.
 Let’s look at how quickly you need these bridges replaced and get started on some options!

 Q. How will the use of ABC impact project outcomes?